JeremiahKaren/35percent.github.io/_posts/2020-04-27-old-kent-rd-scheme-faces-loss-of-affordable-housing.md

 To ensure there is no misunderstanding the report reiterates _'Peabody has confirmed that they cannot proceed as the RP [registered provider] partner in this scheme without this clause'_.
 Berkeley, in turn, backs Peabody to the hilt, saying that it cannot, or will not, proceed without them.
 Berkeley goes on to threaten to reduce the affordable housing in the scheme, if the pair of them do not get their way.
 Berkeley would do this by way of an [appeal of 'non-determination'](https://www.planningportal.co.uk/info/200232/planning_applications/58/the_decision-making_process/8) to the governement, saying that Southwark have failed to conclude the s106 legal agreement in the required time, and taking the opportunity to reopen the question of the viability of the scheme.
 Para 9, 12

-## A triple threat - Southwark's arm being twisted
+## Southwark's arm is being twisted

-Southwark therefore appear to be confronted by a Mayor determined to _'promote a consistent approach'_(para 13) to MIP and of two development partners, in Peabody and Berkeley, determined to take full advantage of it to their own benefit, regardless of any long-term threat to affordable housing.
+Southwark therefore appear to be confronted by a Mayor determined to _'promote a consistent approach'_(para 13) to MIP, regardless of any long-term threat to affordable housing and of two development partners, in Peabody and Berkeley, determined to take full advantage of it to their own benefit, .

-Southwark's report tries to make the best of it; as well as emphasising the unlikelihood of any default, it claims that this decision will _'not therefore set a precedent for other schemes.'_ para 23  The Mayor has different ideas - he wants to see [his MiP clauses used across London](https://www.housing.org.uk/globalassets/files/resource-files/gla_practice_note_mortgagee_in_possession_january_2019.pdf) and says they will be used for anything he 'calls-in', (such as the Biscuit Factory link) and that he 'will promote their use for other schemes that are referable (to him) ...and non-referable' ie basically everything.
+Southwark's report tries to make the best of it; as well as emphasising the unlikelihood of any default, it claims that this decision will _'not therefore set a precedent for other schemes.'_ para 23  The Mayor has different ideas - he wants to see [his MiP clauses used across London](https://www.housing.org.uk/globalassets/files/resource-files/gla_practice_note_mortgagee_in_possession_january_2019.pdf) and says they will be used for anything he 'calls-in', (such as the Biscuit Factory link) and that he 'will promote their use for other schemes that are referable...and non-referable' ie basically everything.

-It

-Unedifying arm-twisting.

-Will be a precedent, contrary to report's assertion (22,23,24)

-## All in it together?

-While Southwark would the first option of buying the affordable housing under the MIP clause, at the market rate for affordabe hosuing, it would also have to meet the amount due and outstanding under the terms under the relevant security documentation including the all accrued principal monies, interests and costs and expenses.
-The report, inevitably, cites the Covid crisis twice, on one occasion to bolster Peabody, by saying how difficult it is to get bank finance, on the other to say that bowing to the MIP clause demand will help affordable housing delivery 'as we emerge from the Covid-crisis'.
-Peabody and Berkely draw no criticism for making the demand that threatens delivery in the first place.
+And while Southwark would have the first option of buying the affordable housing under the Mayor's MIP clause, at the market rate for affordabe housing, it would also have to meet _'the amount due and outstanding under the terms the relevant security documentation including the all accrued principal monies, interests and costs and expenses'_.

+Also The purpose of all of this is increase the

 ## Open for business

-When Southwark's chief executive said the borough was open for business she was not kidding.
-Elephant..Lendlease...Delancey...viability assessments.
-Covidcrisis...unviable developments down OKRd...expect more of this.
-Malt St clear instance of passing the risk on.
-Affordable housing is treated like an asset and a greater sum can be raised to clear any debt by selling affordable homes at free market values....(whereas before it was protected (check 'standard' MIP clause).

 It would be easy for the planning committee to approve the clause in the almost sure knowledge that it will never be triggered and the affordable housing will always remain such.
 But this is the thin end of a very long wedge.
 These clauses have already been used in Islington, Tower Hamlets and Lamnbeth.
 They are being actively promoted by the GLA.
 Once they proliferate the whole principle of affordable housing being for 'in perpetuity' will start to be lost and developers and their registered provider partners will use the same kind of ingenuity that thye have used with viability assessments to squeeze real affordable housing out of London.